Romeo and Juliet (1968 film soundtrack): Reception

 In 1968 Billboard described the score as "brilliant and moving".
 Contemporary feedback was also provided by John Mahoney from The Hollywood Reporter, who described the score as "one of the best and strongest components", noting that "a period ballad with lyric by Eugene Walter, 'What Is a Youth', provides the perfect setting for the meeting of the two lovers at the Capulet party".

 Subsequently Professor of English and Shakespearean literature scholar Jill L. Levenson wrote that Rota's score "heightened the sentiment of the lovers' relationship, doing little for their verisimilitude".
 According to a BBC review, "the suite from Romeo and Juliet is a florid symphony drawing on Rota's classical background for its lush themes – swaggering hunting horn for the amorous swain, mournful lute for the awakening girl".

-On the other hand, critic Jack Jorgens dismissed "What Is a Youth" for being "sickly sweet".
-On Rate Your Music the soundtrack has a score of 3.89 out of 5, based on 55 ratings as of October 2013.
+Critic Jack Jorgens dismissed "What Is a Youth" for being "sickly sweet".

 The Love Theme provides the background to the narrative of Our Tune, a long-standing feature on British radio hosted by Simon Bates.

 Arrangements

 Since 1968 numerous arrangements of "What Is a Youth" have been released, most notably "A Time for Us" and "Ai Giochi Addio", both performed by various artists.
 The soundtrack's original label Capitol Records subsequently released three other soundtrack albums inspired by the original score.
 The popularity of the first of them led Capitol Records to release a four-record set of the film's entire vocal and music tracks.
 On June 25, 2002 the City of Prague Philharmonic Orchestra released their own arrangement of the soundtrack on the Silva America label.
 Other arrangements were made by André Rieu, Henry Mancini (a top ten hit in 1969), Jet Stream Orchestra, and others.

 Lana Del Rey's song "Old Money" from her 2014 album Ultraviolence contains samples from "What Is a Youth".